newmanjb/Platformer/README.md

 # Platformer
-1: jump is too long and slow - change the pattern
-2: todos in the code (for smaller issues)
+1: todos in the code (for smaller issues)